Why Study English?

 The easy answer, of course, is anything and everything.
 A lot of people assume that a degree in English means you’re going to be a teacher, and while teaching is a fine and noble profession, it’s certainly not the only option available to you.

-A list of possibilities follows, but you should also check out what our English department alumni have gone on to do as well as contact PC’s Career Development and Student Success Office for additional information.
+A list of possibilities follows, but you should also check out what our English department alumni have gone on to do as well as contact PC’s Career and Professional Development Office for additional information.

 A Small List of Career Options for an English Major